kevinmichaelchen/neo4j-go-file-system/README.md

 a small graph of objects (files, folders, users, organizations, and policies) that when put together look something like a rudimentary file system.

-[Neo4j](https://neo4j.com/) felt like a natural choice for database, since our goal is to represent a file system tree and users' relationships to certain nodes in that tree.
+[Neo4j](https://neo4j.com/) feels like a natural choice for database, since our goal is to represent a file system tree and users' relationships to certain nodes in that tree.

 In this model, organizations (red nodes) represent file system root.